Orlando Sanford International Airport: Orlando Sanford International Airport

 The City of Sanford assumed control of the former NAS Sanford in 1969 and renamed the facility Sanford Airport, hiring the air station's recently retired Executive Officer, Commander J. S. "Red" Cleveland, USN (Ret.), as the first Airport Manager.
 The city concurrently established the Sanford Airport Authority.
 For the next twenty-five years, the airport was a general aviation facility and periodically hosted civilian/military air shows and static displays.
 Initially an uncontrolled airfield, the control tower was reactivated in the early 1970s as a non-FAA facility, employing a number of retired enlisted Navy air traffic controllers who had served at NAS Sanford.

+In 1979, air travel clubs like Denver Ports of Call and Ambassadair started to use the airport, landing Convair 990s and Boeing 707s, attacted by lower fees and lower fuel prices.
+The jetliners dwarfed the general aviation aircraft that otherwise used the airport.

 Additional name changes followed, to include Sanford Regional Airport, Central Florida Regional Airport, Orlando Sanford Regional Airport and the current Orlando Sanford International Airport.
 Through the 1980s and 1990s the oldest Navy buildings were demolished while those built in the 1950s and 1960s were renovated for civil use.
 New buildings and hangars were added.

 OLF Osceola was transferred to the control of Seminole County, Florida, but was never officially recommissioned as an active airfield.
 In the 1970s the former OLF began to be used by general aviation drug-smuggling aircraft as a transshipment point.
 Following a major drug interdiction by local and federal law enforcement agencies, Seminole County placed large speed bumps at various intervals across the runways to deter future illegal use.
 By the 1980s the county began to use the site as a landfill and dump, demolishing the remaining runways.